RedisGraph/RedisGraph/docs/docs/configuration.md

 linkTitle: "Configuration"
 weight: 3
 description: >
-    RedisGraph supports multiple module configuration parameters.
+    FalkorDB supports multiple module configuration parameters.
 Some of these parameters can only be set at load-time, while other parameters can be set either on load-time or on run-time.
 ---

 ## Setting configuration parameters on module load